Gaza-Israel War

 MSF facility with MSF staff

-In mid-April 2024, MSF opened a new primary healthcare centre in Al Hekker to provide outpatients services, including general consultations, vaccination, reproductive health services, dressing and minor surgery, mental health services including psychological first aid, individual and family sessions, and psychoeducation and health promotion activities.
-Services also include malnutrition screening and an ambulatory therapeutic feeding centre.
+The primary healthcare centre in Al Hekker provides outpatients services, including general & paediatric consultations for acute and chronic conditions, vaccination, reproductive health services, dressing and minor surgery, psychosocial and mental health services including psychological first aid, individual and family sessions, and psychoeducation and health promotion activities.
+Services also include malnutrition screening and an ambulatory nutritional treatment for severe and moderate children, infants and pregnant and lactating women.

 Deir Al Balah Field Hospital